Sovereignty Symposium XXXVIII Agenda

 Panel B: Justice on Tribal Lands: Power, Limits, and Reform

-• Chad Harsha (Attorney General, Cherokee Nation)
+Chad Harsha (Cherokee), Attorney General, Cherokee Nation of Oklahoma

 Panel C: Sovereignty Unbroken: 250 Years of Federal Indian Law